kragen/derctuo/markdown/logsl.md

 `Banana.klass = fruits.Banana`.

-It may be worthwhile to define a similar sort of thing for producing candidate labels like the "John Doe" example above.
-Python's default `repr` for class instances is terrible in that it includes hexadecimal memory addresses, which create unnecessary merge conflicts and false diffs in IPython notebooks.
-Even "Point 1", "Point 2", "Point 3" would be better, but "Point x=37" would be better still.
-"Rect start=<__main__.Point object at 0xb64858ac>" would not be an improvement, though.
+It may be worthwhile to define a similar sort of thing for producing candidate labels like the “John Doe” example above.
+Python’s default `repr` for class instances is terrible in that it includes hexadecimal memory addresses, which create unnecessary merge conflicts and false diffs in IPython notebooks.
+Even “Point 1”, “Point 2”, “Point 3” would be better, but “Point x=37” would be better still.
+“Rect start=<__main__.Point object at 0xb64858ac>” would not be an improvement, though.

 Golang calling interface
 ------------------------

-The Golang standard library includes serialization in "Gob", JSON, generic arbitrary XML, and a generic "binary" format.
+The Golang standard library includes serialization in “Gob”, JSON, generic arbitrary XML, and a generic “binary” format.
 All of these use reflection a lot.
-So I think it's probably okay for LOGSL to use reflection too.
+So I think it’s probably okay for LOGSL to use reflection too.

-I don't know how to use reflection in Golang but I bet the source code for those four standard library modules is a good example to work from.
+I don’t know how to use reflection in Golang but I bet the source code for those four standard library modules is a good example to work from.

 JS calling interface
 --------------------

 JS lacks byte strings.
-Otherwise I think it'll be pretty similar to Python.
+Otherwise I think it’ll be pretty similar to Python.